 Before applying to the Master in Physician Assistant Studies degree program, you should review the admission requirements.
-Review of this material will help you determine your suitability for the program and what materials you will need to submit for a successful application.
+Review of this material will help you determine your suitability for the program and what materials you will need to submit

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Indiana University School of Health & Rehabilitation Sciences Master of Physician Assistant Studies Program sponsored by Indiana University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be March 2027.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 Consistent with the Indiana University Physician Assistant Program mission to be responsive to the needs of medically underserved communities of the State of Indiana, we will be seeking applicants with: